-The DCHC MPO's Metropolitan Planning Area boundary (MPA), based on the 2010 United States Census, was adopted by the DCHC MPO on November 14, 2012, and signed by the Governor on June 14, 2014.
-In 2014, GoTriangle (formerly the Triangle Transit Authority) was granted voting membership status on the DCHC MPO Board.
+The MPO's Metropolitan Planning Area boundary (MPA), based on the 2010 United States Census, was adopted by the MPO on December 9, 2009, and signed by the Governor on February 11, 2010.
+The Triangle Transit Authority (TTA) has been granted voting membership status on the MPO Board.

 Geographical portions of the DCHC MPO are shared with the adjacent Capital Area Metropolitan Planning Organization (CAMPO), which is also a TMA.
 A small portion of the DCHC MPO's Urbanized Area Boundary (UZA) lies within the CAMPO MPA.
-Similarly, a small portion of CAMPO's UZA lies within the DCHC MPO MPA.
+Similarly, a small portion of CAMPO's UZA lies within the DCHC MPA.
 By letters of agreement, the two MPOs agreed to be responsible for planning within the UZA in their respective MPO.

-Possible future DCHC MPO MPA expansions include Pittsboro in Chatham County to the south.
+Possible future MPA expansions include Pittsboro in Chatham County to the south.
 Factors in determining future expansions include rapid development and urbanization potential within the next 20 years, population density, and input from local jurisdictions.
-There are no Federal Lands or Indian Tribal lands within the DCHC MPO MPA.
+There are no Federal Lands or Indian Tribal lands within the MPA.

 Cooperative agreements have been established between the State DOT, the MPO, public transit operators, and the North Carolina Department of Environment and Natural Resources (DENR).
-Memorandums of Agreement (MOAs) and Memorandums of Understanding (MOUs) exist between various parties for purposes of statewide inter-agency consultation, pass-through agreements between NCDOT and the Lead Planning Agency (LPA), and between the LPA and sub-recipients.
+Memorandums of Agreement (MOAs) and Memorandums of Understanding (MOUs) exist between various parties for purposes of Statewide inter-agency consultation, pass-through agreements between NCDOT and the Lead Planning Agency (LPA), and between the LPA and sub-recipients.